ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **Odroid**

-Single-board computer similar to a Raspberry PI.
+Single board computer similar to a Raspberry PI.
 There are several versions with different hardware equipment.

 * **Parser adapter**